 Stuggart Christmas Market, Stuggart

 25 November – 23 December

-Experience all of the wonders of Christmas at this traditional festive market that has been named one of the most beautiful in Europe.
+Experience all of the wonders of Christmas at the Stuttgart traditional festive market that has been named one of the most beautiful in Europe.
 Overlooked by the beautiful Old Palace, Stuggart Market is set in an architectural paradise, with a Santa’s grotto, handmade arts, crafts and gifts and a miniature railway.
 This market is perfect for both children and adults.

 27 November – 24 December

 Travel to Munich, in the heart of Bavaria, and its Gothic architecture is home to the wooden huts and stalls of its Christmas Market in Marienplatz.
 Celebrating all things Bavaria, the market is a great place to buy Christmas gifts, enjoy local produce and even a concert or two at the impressive Gothic town hall that overlooks the spectacular market.